Some notes on your gear prior to arriving

 -Rifle capable of 1" groups (or better) at 100 yds.

--Adjustable scope with marked (tactical) style uncovered turrets or ballistic compensating reticle such as the Horus, Vortex EBR, Mil Dot or similar, 30mm main tube or bigger
+-Adjustable scope with marked (tactical) style uncovered turrets or ballistic compensating reticles such as the Horus, Vortex EBR, Mil-Dot or similar, 30mm main tube or bigger

 -Bipod or front bag/rest